I may get paid commission for purchases made after clicking a link in this post.

 But we can go one better!
 If you really want to make this deadline thing work for you, why not set a strict time limit for writing your blog post?
 For example, give yourself a 1 hour window to write your first draft.
 You could even set a timer which will help give a little extra external pressure.

 Setting yourself a strict time window to write your blog post in will almost certainly make you work faster!

-The reason why this works so well is a well known phenomenon – that whatever you have to do will take the amount of time you have available.
+The reason why this works so well is a well known phenomenon – known as Parkinson’s law – that whatever you have to do will take the amount of time you have available.
 If you set aside a whole day to write a blog post, it will probably take a whole day.
 If you set a timer for an hour, it will probably take an hour!